 How Can Oil-to-Cash Work?

+- A tax system.
 The same ID + e-banking formula to distribute dividends can form the backbone of a national tax collection system.
-Payments merely flow in the opposite
+Payments merely flow in the opposite direction.

 Where Is Oil-to-Cash Most Likely?

 Which countries are best positioned to actually try Oil-to-Cash?
 Of course, Oil-to-Cash is a proposal that will become substantially messier when it is applied in the real world.
 The idea doesn’t apply everywhere and, where it is attempted, it will have to adapt significantly to local political and economic conditions.
 Nevertheless, there are economic and political factors that make some countries more promising candidates.
 Oil-to-Cash is likely more economically desirable in countries with high resource income per capita, poor business climates, and the worst corruption.
 This scheme may be most politically feasible where there are new resource discoveries, a new political order, a competitive democracy, or a country whose current leaders are focused on a long-term legacy.
 We offer a few examples of these best cases below.